-Metric Purpose Project Execution This Proposed index at requirements stage is derived based on quality of Readiness Index the documents involve with this phase.
-The main Documents involve in (PERI) this phase are; User Requirements Document Acceptance test plans Project management plan for the SR phase Configuration management plan for the SR phase Verification and validation plan for the SR phase Quality assurance plan for the SR phase When reviewing, reviewers can verify the document by checking its content with a checklist.
+Metric Purpose Project Execution This Proposed index at requirements stage is derived based on quality of the Readiness Index documents involve with this phase.
+The main Documents involve in this (PERI) phase are; , User Requirements Document Acceptance test plans Project management plan for the SR phase Configuration management plan for the SR phase Verification and validation plan for the SR phase Quality assurance plan for the SR phase When reviewing, reviewers can verify the document by checking its content with a checklist.
 Each of these content in a checklist is categorized under their Severity to the System.
 All defects in those contents should be logged in a defect tracking system.
 Finally, index can be derived as; Weighted average of the total number of Open Issues in the product detected till date against all categories (Blocker (B), Critical (C), Major (Ma), Normal (N), Minor (Mi), Trivial(T)).
 Metric: $(B162 + C54 + Ma18 + N6 + Mi2 + T)10$ Total weight (162+54+18+6+2+1) Note: Can be calculated based on the review cycles Requirements This index measures following two criteria relevant to requirements Clarity/Change 1.
-Requirements Clarity Index(RCI) This is the proposed index is at Specification Stage which should indicate how well each member of the Software development team comprehend the requirements and also indicates How well the requirements are cleared for Software Development Team.
-2. Requirement Changes Requirement changes may be arisen at any stage of a project.
-Therefore, this index should be continued till UAT phase of a project and all the requirement changes arisen during that period should be captured under this index.
+Requirements Clarity Index(RCI) This is the proposed index is at Specification Stage which should indicate how , , well each member of the Software development team comprehend the requirements and also indicates How well the requirements are cleared for Software Development Team.
+2. Requirement Changes